pokono/angular-dob/README.md

 	<input type="text" ng-model="blah" dob-format />
 ```

-For formatting to work, element must have an associated ng-model -value.
+For formatting to work, the element must have an associated ng-model -value.

 ## Example

 See example-folder.

-The variable blah will get filled with an object like this:
+The variable *blah* will get filled with an object like this:
 ```js
     {"day":8,"month":10,"year":1986,"text":"10/08/1986"}
 ```